 Optical filter : a complete guide

 Light is an electromagnetic radiation, this radiation is an integration of different wavelength from the UV (shorter wavelength) to the IR (longer wavelength).
 Therefore each light beam can be decomposed in different beam of specific wavelength.
+Below you’ll find details about optical filters and how they can be used to control the flow of light:

 What is an optical filter ?